benihime1458/climbing-exercises/README.md

 ### 02212019: More Refactoring

 - Was able to refactor the grouping of exercises into the warmupsByGroup state with the help of ES6 destructuring

+### 02222019: Diaglog Content, Passing Props

+- Planning to use dialog blocks to facilitate CRUD functionality.
+- Props can be passed down components using 'this.props.[exampleprop]'
+- Will eventually test material-ui icons